Areas of Expertise

 Message strategy and development, public and media relations, crisis communications, issue advocacy, social media, fund-raising, and journalism

-Mary Boyle oversees communications for the Center to Champion Nursing in America, which coordinates the Future of Nursing: Campaign for Action, a nationwide effort to transform health care through nursing.
+Mary Boyle oversees communications for CCNA, which coordinates the Future of Nursing: Campaign for Action, a nationwide effort to transform health care through nursing.

-Before arriving at AARP, Mary was the vice president of communications for Common Cause, a national nonpartisan advocacy organization that works to strengthen democracy at the national and state levels.
-She developed messaging and communications strategies, positioned the organization and its experts in the media, served as chief spokesperson, and oversaw the organization’s digital presence and online fund-raising.
+Prior to arriving at AARP, Ms. Boyle was the vice president of communications for Common Cause, a national nonpartisan advocacy organization that works to strengthen democracy at the national and state levels.
+She worked with the organization’s legislative and grassroots campaigns to develop messaging and communications strategies, position the organization and its experts in the media, serve as a chief spokesperson, oversee the organization’s digital presence, and run online fund-raising.

-Before joining Common Cause in 2002, Mary covered politics and public policy for the Denver, Colorado, and Washington, DC, bureaus of the Gazette of Colorado Springs, Colorado, and she was a general assignment reporter for the Associated Press in Baltimore, Maryland, and Denver.
-Mary started her journalism career as a staff writer for the Sun of Lowell, Massachusetts.
+Before joining Common Cause in 2002, Ms. Boyle covered politics and public policy for the Denver and Washington bureaus of the Gazette of Colorado Springs, Colorado, and was a general assignment reporter for the Associated Press in Baltimore and Denver.
+She started her journalism career as a staff writer for the Sun of Lowell, Massachusetts.

-Mary has a bachelor’s degree in English from the College of the Holy Cross and a master’s degree in journalism from Columbia University.
+Ms. Boyle has a bachelor’s degree in English from the College of the Holy Cross, and a master’s degree in journalism from Columbia University.